jrpotter/notebook/notes/c23/types/simple.md

 %%ANKI
 Basic
-In C23, ICEs used to define enumeration constants are required to fit within what type?
+Consider an `enum` in C23.
+ICEs used to define its enumeration constants must fit within what type?
 Back: That of the underlying type of the corresponding `enum`.
 Reference: Gustedt, Jens. _Modern C23_.
 Manning Publications Co, n.d. [https://inria.hal.science/hal-02383654v2/document](https://inria.hal.science/hal-02383654v2/document).
 <!--ID: 1759271567063-->